FireEmerald/Soulstorm-RaceUnlocker/README.md

 ## Install

-Just run the Soulstorm - Race Unlocker.exe in the \Soulstorm-RaceUnlocker\bin\Release folder.
+Just run the Soulstorm - Race Unlocker.exe in the \Soulstorm-RaceUnlocker\compiled folder.
 No installation required.